literallybenjam/ebi-js/README.md

 ### Loading JavaScript files individually:

-To load an individual JavaScript file, simply include the location of the file, as you would have it appear in a `src` attribute, on its own line inside the `#load-data` element. **NOTE: Right now, these must be absolute URLs, but support for relative ones is coming!** It may optionally be surrounded by whitespace and be preceded by a single colon.
+To load an individual JavaScript file, simply include the location of the file, as you would have it appear in a `src` attribute, on its own line inside the `#load-data` element.
+It may optionally be surrounded by whitespace and be preceded by a single colon.
 Here are some examples:

 ```html
 <script type="text/plain" id="load-data">